gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Backtracking

 \section{Backtracking}

-After running the Viterbi-like algorithm with update-rule (\ref{eq:update_rule}), we need a backward procedure called backtracking to return the optimal change-point vector.
+After running the Viterbi-like algorithm with update-rule \ref{eq:update_rule}, we need a backward procedure called backtracking to return the optimal change-point vector.
 First, we recover using Algorithm \ref{algo1} the optimal vector of states $\hat{s} \in \{1,...,S\}^n$ and vector of means $\hat{\mu} \in \mathbb{R}^n$.
 We then find the best change-point vector $\hat{\tau} \subset \{1,...,n\}$ with Algorithm \ref{algo2}.
 The basic idea of Algorithm \ref{algo1} is that if we knew $\hat{s}_{t+1}$ and $\hat{\mu}_{t+1}$ we could recover first $\hat{s}_t$ and then $\hat{\mu}_{t}$ taking the argmin of the update-rule (see lines 8 and 9 of Algorithm \ref{algo1}).

-The obtained vectors $\hat{s}$ and $\hat{\mu}$ are simplified removing repetitions of consecutive identical values: i.e. $\hat{s}_t = \sigma_0$ and $\hat{\mu}_t = m_0$ for $t=t_1,...,t_2$.
-In that case, the index $t_2$ is an element of the change-point vector.
+The obtained vectors $\hat{s}$ and $\hat{\mu}$ are simplified removing repetitions of consecutive identical states or values: i.e., $\hat{s}_t = \sigma_0$ and $\hat{\mu}_t = m_0 \gamma^{t_2-t}$ for $t=t_1,...,t_2$ (including the case of exponential decay with parameter $\gamma$ and $\gamma = 1$ if no decay).
+In that case, the index $t_2$ is an element of the change-point vector and $m_0$ its associated segment parameter.
 The vector of change-points can be built by a linear-in-time procedure described in Algorithm \ref{algo2}.

-Notice that $\hat{\tau}$ is the \proglang{changepoints} vector returned by the gfpop function.
-After removing repetitions in $\hat{s}$ and $\hat{\mu}$, we also have $\hat{s}$ equal to the \proglang{states} vector and $\hat{\mu}$ to the \proglang{parameters} vector.
+Notice that $\hat{\tau}$ is the \code{changepoints} vector returned by the \fct{gfpop} function.
+Restricting $\hat{s}$ and $\hat{\mu}$ vectors to positions in $\hat{\tau}$, these vectors are respectively the \code{states} and the \code{parameters} vectors.